bormaxi8080/osint-timeline/DRAFT.md

 vPhone Workstation.
 A native macOS app for managing virtual iPhones - browse, create, and boot iOS research VMs from a single window: https://github.com/zqxwce/vphone-ws

 VoiceStudio.
 A unified toolkit for text-style prompted speech synthesis, voice adaptation, and editing: https://github.com/latentforge/VoiceStudio

+**MJ PDF** is a fast, simple, powerful and totally private PDF reader: https://github.com/mudlej/mj_pdf

+PDF Document Layout Analysis.
+A Docker-powered service for PDF document layout analysis.
+This service provides a powerful and flexible PDF analysis service.
+The service allows for the segmentation and classification of different parts of PDF pages, identifying the elements such as texts, titles, pictures, tables and so on: https://github.com/huridocs/pdf-document-layout-analysis

 ----